anarancio/nifty-wallet/README.md

 # RConnect Browser Extension

-RConnect is a browser extension to operate with RSK blockchain and Lumino Payments.
+RConnect is a browser extension to operate with the RSK blockchain and the RIF Lumino Network.
 It's a fork of the Metamask-based wallet [Nifty Wallet](https://github.com/poanetwork/nifty-wallet).
 This wallet lets you make payments using Lumino, manage your RNS domains and operate over RSK blockchain networks.